Part-Time Academic English Courses

 ESLC 0250: Oral Presentations

-In this course, students practice the speaking skills required for participation in university seminars.
-Students learn strategies to use in organizing information, expressing opinion, agreeing and disagreeing and questioning and answering questions.
-The course covers both informal impromptu speaking and formal presentations.
-In addition, several related communication skills such as body language and pronunciation are covered.
-Students practice these structures and skills through discussions and both formal and informal speeches.
+Students will practice speaking skills required for participating in university seminars.
+The course will cover both informal impromptu speaking and formal presentations.
+Students will learn strategies to use in organizing information, expressing opinions, agreeing and disagreeing and asking and answering questions.
+Students will practice these structures and skills through discussions and both formal and informal speeches.
+Other communication skills such as body language and pronunciation will be integrated into lessons to help improve comprehensibility.
 Constructive feedback on individual speech is provided throughout the course.

 ESLC 0292: Oral English for Graduate Students